sous-chefs/mysql/README.md

 - `run_user` - The name of the system user the `mysql_service` should
   run as.
 Defaults to 'mysql'.

+- `socket` - determines where to write the socket file for the `mysql_service` instance.
+Useful when configuring clients on the same machine to talk over socket and skip the networking stack.
+  Defaults to a calculated value based on platform and instance name.

 - `version` - allows the user to select from the versions available for the platform, where applicable.
 When omitted, it will install the default MySQL version for the target platform.
 Available version